mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/FMAR_Programme_Vision_Scope.md

 During Workshops: Use these draft artefacts as the basis for discussion.
 Participants review, critique, and propose changes.
 The "Key Design Questions" guide this.

 After Workshops: The FMAR Architecture Team refines the artefacts based on industry feedback and decisions, publishing new versions to the Repository.

+**Phase 2 Delivery - Notes:**
+>at what point do we start to consider Phase 2 delivery model?
+Testing requirements for a set of Use Cases.
+What is in our architecture compliance framework?

+>When do we convene 'coaltion of the willing group e.g., testing sandpit'..? what's the comms plan for this?
+Who are the minimum necessary Actors to be involved?